rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Morphological adnominal person in Erzya
 Adnominal person in the morphological system of Erzya can be attested as one of the three declension types on a par with indefinite and definite declension.
-This declension type has a range in five different parts of speech nouns, quantifiers, pronouns, adpositions and the problematic non-finites in %Om%, whereas obligatory adnominal person marking is only attested in a minimal set of nouns, quantifiers, pronouns and adpositions.
+This declension type has a range in five different parts of speech nouns, quantifiers, pronouns, adpositions and the problematic non-finites in -Om-, whereas obligatory adnominal person marking is only attested in a minimal set of nouns, quantifiers, pronouns and adpositions.
 Adnominal-person in Erzya morphology is indicated by a suffix attesting to three separate ordering strategies.
 The non-core cases attest to a rigid CASE MARKER + POSSESSOR
 INDEX ordering; the core cases (nominative and genitive) make no distinction for case vs.